huiyeon0812/huiyeon0812/README.md

 ----

 Hi!
-I’m a Metaverse & Game Studies student crafting games — from gameplay logic to cinematic cutscenes in Unity and Unreal.
-I care about smooth controls, clear structure, and emotionally engaging interactions. 🎥
+I am a Medical AI graduate student in an integrated Master’s and PhD program.

 ----